uio-bmi/ligo/README.md

       type: LigoSim
 ```

-To run this simulations, save the YAML file above as specs.yaml and run the following:
+To run this simulation, save the YAML file above as specs.yaml and run the following:

 ```commandline
 ligo specs.yaml output_folder